Anarion-zuo/GitBook_Algorithm/design-and-analysis-of-algorithms.md

 A easy and good enough way of implementation is hashing with chain, which has amortizingly constant time complexity.

+A good hash function satisfies the following property:
+$$
+\forall k,\exist m,P\{h(k_i)=h(k_j)\}\le\frac{1}{m},h\in H
+$$
+For a pair of arbitrary key, the probability of collision is strictly bounded by the reciprocal of a positive large number $m$.

 #### Randomized

 There are 2 kinds of randomization.
-In all cases, there are random inputs.
-However, inputs are not generally controlled by programmers.
-Therefore, we want our algorithms to be “actually” random by themselves.
+In all cases, there are random inputs, called average input.
+Average is not as good as random, as in the case of quick sort.
+When we always choose the first element to be the partition pivot, the average case may be good, while the real case may not be assured.
+Therefore, as in the case of quick sort, we artificially add some randomness to the process.

 #### Arbitrary Selection of Hash Functions

-When building a hash table, instead of sticking to a single hash function, we choose a hash function from some set randomly, each time we rebuild or extend our hash table, which is the meaning of word universal.
-Similarly, the set of hash functions must have the property of:
+In order to introduce some real randomness into the process, we take a set of hash functions $H$ and arbitrarily pick a hash function from the at each time of the calculation.
+The set of hash functions must have the property of a *good hash function*:
 $$
 \forall k,\exist m,P\{h(k_i)=h(k_j)\}\le\frac{1}{m},h\in H
 $$
-There is a theorem requiring proving.
+There is a theorem requiring a proof.
 For n arbitrary distinct keys for random $h\in H$, where $H$ is universal, there is,
 $$
-E[collisions]\le1+\alpha
+E[\#collisions]\le1+\alpha
 $$
 The proof is easy.
 Suppose the keys are $k_1,...,k_n$, let indicator $I_{ij}$ be:
 $$